Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 Thank you.

-Today the session covered topics on wireless security.
+Today the session covered topics on Wireless Security.
 Tomorrow, the discussion will be on Blockchain Implementations in IoT for Supply Chain Management.

 To end this night, let's leave with a quote by